-- a.
+a.
 Federal law requires Medicaid managed care organizations to have internal grievance procedures under which Medicaid enrollees, or providers acting as authorized representatives, may challenge denial of coverage of, or payment for, medical assistance.
-The Managed Care Plan's grievance system shall comply with the requirements set forth in s.
-641.511, F.S., if applicable, and with all applicable federal and state laws and regulations, including 42 CFR 431.200 and 42 CFR Part 438, Subpart F, "Grievance System". - For purposes of this Contract, these procedures must include an opportunity to file a complaint, a grievance and/or an appeal and to seek a Medicaid Fair Hearing through DCF. - c.
+To the extent not covered below, the Managed Care Plan's grievance system shall comply with the requirements set forth in s.
+641.511, F.S., if applicable, and with all applicable federal and state laws and regulations, including 42 CFR Part 431 and 42 CFR Part 438, Subpart F, "Grievance System".

+- For purposes of this Contract, these procedures must include an opportunity to file a complaint, a grievance and/or an appeal and to seek a Medicaid Fair Hearing through DCF. - c.
 A Managed Care Plan that covers services through a subcontractor shall ensure that the subcontractor meets the complaint and grievance system requirements for all delegated services.